t-regx/t-regx.github.io/website/blog/2018-09-24-welcome-t-regx.md

 Also, I've invested much more time into the development of ~~CleanRegex~~ T-Regx.
 Here are the results:
  - Library changed its name. :D
- - Throwing different exceptions for:
+ - PHP silences almost all of buggy situations, so T-Regx is now throwing different exceptions for:
    - Invalid pattern - *should never happen in prod*
    - Unmatched subject - should be handled by the developer
    - Invalid group name (like `_*`) - *should never happen*